Some Insights and Ways to Develop Effective Teams

 When you hear the phrase team building, what’s the first thing that comes to mind?

-The truth is that whether it’s from the media portrayals, or from past experiences, there’s a lot of misconception about what team building is.
+The truth is that whether it’s from the media portrayals, or from past experiences, there’s a lot of misconception about what it is.
 People often associate team building with trust falls, sitting in a circle singing kumbaya, and other cheesy exercises like lap sit.
 If you want a good laugh, give the term ‘trust fall fails’ a YouTube search.

 Table of Contents